j1mc/ansible-silverblue-oci/README.md

 ## Usage

-Warning: This is an experimental feature and should not be used in production, try it in a VM for a while, you have been warned!
+Warning: This is experimental and fun (i.e., some of it is hackis for now).
+It's not tip-top quality stuff at the moment.

+If you're okay with that, and you want to have fun with it yourself, though, you try it this way:

     sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/j1mc/marla-os:latest

-We build date tags as well, so if you want to rebase to a particular day's release:
+If you want to rebase to a particular day's release:

-    sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/j1mc/marla-os:20221217
+    sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/j1mc/marla-os:20221227

 The `latest` tag will automatically point to the latest build.